ojace8143/llm-launcher/README.md

 ```bash
 sudo ln -s ~/llm-launcher/llm /usr/local/bin/llm
 ```
-<small>This will create a symlink so you can use the "llm" command anywhere.</small>
+> *This will create a symlink so you can use the "llm" command anywhere.
 ```bash
 export PATH="$HOME/llm-launcher:$PATH"
 ```
-<small>This adds llm-launcher to your path</small>
+> *This adds llm-launcher to your path

 ### Usage
 llm {config|launch}